Mohamed Iguerbouchène: Wartime years

 During World War II, Iguerbouchène was a Nazi collaborator, managing the musical direction of the regime's Paris Mondial propaganda broadcasts targeting North Africa.
 He also began a relationship with a German-Belgian, Iwane 'Yvonne' Vom Dorp, with whom he had five illegitimate children.
 She would eventually leave him.
-At the closure of the War he was not prosecuted for treason by the French government due to the protection of a high official.”
+He was not prosecuted for treason by the French government at the end of the war due to the protection of a high-ranking official.

 Later years

 In early 1945, Iguerbouchène composed about 100 songs based on poems in Thousands Nights by Rabindranath Tagore.
 In 1946, he composed music for Les plongeurs du désert by Tahar Hannache.
 Iguerbouchène also composed for the 1962 French short Le songe de chevaux sauvages, directed by Albert Lamorisse about wild horses in France.

-In 1957, Iguerbouchène returned to Algeria, where he worked for Algerian radio, and composed and conducted for the orchestra of the Opera of Algiers.
-However, following the Algerian War of Independence, and the subsequent official policy of arabisation, as someone strongly identified with France, and also as a Kabyle, he found himself marginalised.
-Ignored and embittered, he died of diabetes in Algiers in obscurity.
+In 1957, Iguerbouchène returned to Algeria, where he worked for Algerian Radio and composed and conducted for the Algiers Opera Orchestra.
+Following the Algerian War of Independence and the subsequent official policy of arabisation, however, he found himself marginalised as someone who was strongly identified with France and also as a Kabyle.
+Embittered and ignored, he died of diabetes in obscurity in Algiers.
 Recent years have witnessed attempts to rehabilitate and revive his works, and forge him into a national icon.